cossacklabs/product-docs/acra/acra-in-depth/data-flow/_index.md

 1. **Writing**: Application --> AcraConnector --> AcraTranslator --> AcraConnector --> Application --> Storage.

-   **Description**: application uses AcraTranslator to encrypt/decrypt data and save it in a storage.
-All data sent through AcraConnector deployed close to application to protect decrypted data sent from AcraTranslator via SecureSession.
+   **Description**: application uses AcraTranslator to encrypt data and save it in a storage.
+All data sent through AcraConnector to protect plaintext data from application to AcraTranslator via SecureSession.

    **Reading**: Application --> Storage --> Application --> AcraConnector --> AcraTranslator --> AcraConnector --> Application.

-   **Description**: pplication gets data from storage and decrypts it using AcraTranslator.
+   **Description**: application gets data from storage and decrypts it using AcraTranslator.
 All data sent through AcraConnector deployed close to application to protect decrypted data sent from AcraTranslator via SecureSession.

 2. **Writing**: Application --> AcraWriter --> Database.